shoito/aws-app-mesh-examples/examples/apps/colorapp/README.md

 The following is the condensed version of all the steps we performed to run the Color App.

 1. Export the following environment variables needed by our deployment scripts.
-You can use most of the example values below for your own demo, but you will need to modify the last three using your own EC2 key pair and ECR URLs for the color images (see [Deploy gateway and colorteller services]).
+You can use most of the example values below for your own demo, but you will need to modify the last three using your own ECR URLs for the color images (see [Deploy gateway and colorteller services]).

 `.env`
 ```